TitanHZZ/vm/README.md

 ### vasm

 Assembly language for the virtual machine.
-For example look in the folder [examples](/tree/main/examples).
+For example look in the [examples](https://github.com/TitanHZZ/vm/tree/main/examples) folder.

 ### vm